PTSD – New Science and Diagnosis

 Researchers have developed new ways of utilising existing technology!

-PTSD is a disorder of the amygdala.
-Essentially the fight/flight and automatic centre of the brain, the amygdala takes no notice of the calming effects of the hippocampus.
+PTSD is a disorder of the amygdala, which is part of the limbic system within the primitive brain.
+Essentially the fight/flight and automatic centre of the brain; the amygdala takes no notice of the calming effects of the hippocampus which is involved in the formation of new memories.

 Links between the pre-frontal cortex and amygdala also appear to be lost in PTSD causing severe emotional and anxiety responses.